sgaywalaUCSD/cse15l-lab-reports/Lab_Report_2.md

   }
 ```

 The bug is that the passed in array and the new array are kind of switched.
-In the old code, the reversed Array creates a newArray, which contains all 0s, is reversed by changing the contents of the array passed in.
+In the old code, the reversed Array creates a newArray, which contains all 0s, and is reversed by changing the contents of the array passed in.
 However, this fix switches the new Array and the passed in array.
+This leads to the issue of the elements of the returned array being all 0s, since the default integer value is 0 in newArray.
 This fix makes the new Array contain the reversed contents of the passed in array, and not the other way around.

 ## Part 3
 Something from this lab I learned was, ironically, not so much about bugs and testing.
 I learned more about how array references work, especially when it comes to references being passed to methods.
 For example, this code (though it appears like it may work), does not actually reverse the Array in place because of how Array References work: